Tamil cinema: Early exhibitors

 Fascinated by this new entertainment form, an automobile dealer in the Thousand Lights area of Madras, R. Nataraja Mudaliyar, decided to venture into film production.
 After a few days' training in Pune with the cinematographer Stewart Smith, the official cinematographer of Lord Curzon's 1903 Durbar, he started a film production concern in 1916.

-The man who truly laid the foundations of south Indian cinema was A. Narayanan.
+The man who truly laid the foundations of Tamil cinema was A. Narayanan.
 After a few years in film distribution, he set up a production company in Madras, the General Pictures Corporation, popularly known as GPC.
 Beginning with The Faithful Wife/Dharmapathini (1929), GPC made about 24 feature films.
 GPC functioned as a film school and its alumni included names such as Sundara Rao Nadkarni and Jiten Banerji.
 The studio of GPC was housed in the Chellapalli bungalow on Thiruvottiyur High Road in Madras.
 This company, which produced the most Tamil silent films, had branches in Colombo, Rangoon and Singapore.

 The Ways of Vishnu/Vishnu Leela, which R. Prakasa made in 1932, was the last silent film produced in Madras.
-Unfortunately, the silent era of south Indian cinema has not been documented well.
+The silent era of south Indian cinema has not been documented well.
 When the talkies appeared, film producers had to travel to Bombay or Calcutta to make films.
 Most films of this early period were celluloid versions of well-known stage plays.
 Company dramas were popular among the Madras audience.
 The legendary Otraivadai drama theatre had been built in 1872 itself in Mint.
 Many drama halls had come up in the city where short silent films were screened in the afternoon and plays were enacted in the night.

 The scene changed in 1934 when Madras got its first sound studio.
 By this time, all the cinema houses in Madras had been wired for sound.
 Narayanan, who had been active during the silent era, founded Srinivasa Cinetone in which his wife worked as the sound recordist.
 Srinivasa Kalyanam (1934), directed by Narayanan, was the first sound film (talkie) produced in Madras.
 The second sound studio to come up in Madras was Vel Pictures, started by M. D. Rajan on Eldams Road in the Dunmore bungalow, which belonged to the Raja of Pithapuram.
 Before long, more sound studios came up.
 Thirty-six talkies were made in Madras in 1935.